chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ###Suggested Usage###
 Utilize [JHipster](https://jhipster.github.io/) to rapidly generate entities and Liquibase database changelogs that can then be transferred into this template.

-Entity classes can be transferred into this template from JHipster's domain package.
-Liquibase changelogs can be transferred from JHipster's src/main/resources/config/liquibase folder.
+Entity classes can be transferred from JHipster's `domain` package.
+Liquibase changelogs can be transferred from JHipster's `src/main/resources/config/liquibase` folder.

 This template has been kept as <i>lean</i> as possible so that it can deploy successfully to Heroku without timing out while using a Heroku account with one allocated dyno.